KiraResari/ceal-chronicler/Protocol.md

   * Looks like I managed to add dependency injection to all my _three_ different types of backend classes
   * The only thing that's a bit annoying is that I have to pass the `koin` reference through everywhere, which is needed because the frontend doesn't use classes, so I can't have them inherit from `KoinComponent`
     * I figure I could put it into a global variable, like how the `kmpfMaterials` sample project did it (at least I _think_ that's what's happening there...), but I have instead chosen to pass it through, because that makes it easy to understand where it comes from
+* Next, I want to get to actually manipulating the data, such as adding a character and editing their data
+  * This will also be a good chance to integrate some tests, as well as see how Koin works with tests
+    * I note with regret that Android Studio does not have what is one of my favorite functions from Eclipse, namly creating a test class for a class by right-clicking on it
+    * I'll instead copycat from the `kmpf-materials` instead